Home Postgraduate training Extension of training (other specialties) Outside Quebec Personal accounts

 Some personal accounts

 Fellowships available for terminating Quebec residents are limited, both in number and by specialty.
-For the past few years, medical residents wishing to undergo further training in certain leading-edge sectors after residency have chosen to perform fellowships outside Quebec.
+For the past few years, resident doctors wishing to undergo further training in certain leading-edge sectors after residency have chosen to perform fellowships outside Quebec.
 In this section, we present tips and comments from a few of your colleagues who have performed or are about to perform fellowships elsewhere in Canada, in the USA, in Europe, and in New Zealand.
 The additional training chosen by these doctors is intended to open the way to a position in a university or non-university setting, depending on the requirements of the setting.

 Detailed, more general information on additional training/fellowships outside Quebec is provided in the PEMs in SP section of the site.